danielplohmann/apiscout/README.rst

 Version History
 ---------------

+* 2019-01-23: QoL improvements: automated data folder deployment when used as module, logger initialization (THX to @jdval)
 * 2018-08-23: Fixed a bug in PE mapper where the PE header would be overwritten by (empty) section data.
 * 2018-08-21: Added functionality that allows to use import table information instead of crawling for references.
 * 2018-07-31: Fixed convenience functions to create/export vectors from/to lists and dicts, added test coverage.